-We have developed a highly specialized division of our firm that deals only with traffic and speeding issues.
-That means that our firms’ attorneys are actually practicing in the courts where your ticket will be prosecuted — day to day, month to month, and year to year.
+We have developed a highly specialized division of our firm dealing only with Georgia traffic and speeding issues.
+That means that our firms’ attorneys are actually practicing in the local Georgia courts where your ticket will be prosecuted — day to day, month to month, and year to year.
 Since 2005, the traffic division attorneys at Hendrick & Henry have cultivated these relationships and will put them to work for you. – Ben Mozingo

-Usually no courthouse hassles.
+Usually no court appearance

-Georgia Super Speeder Law
+State of Georgia Super Speeder Law

 Georgia recently enacted a new “Super Speeder” law, which went into effect on July 1st, 2009.
 The law is intended to generate new revenue for the State’s struggling trauma care system.